AdobeDocs/campaign-classic.en/help/technotes/ios-certificate-update.md

 ## Add Geotrust Global CA certificate

 The GeoTrust Global CA certificate must be present as server SSL certificate in the Java Keytrust.

+Use the following command to add the certificate:

 ```
 wget --no-check-certificate -c https://www.geotrust.com/resources/root_certificates/certificates/GeoTrust_Global_CA.pem